NorskRegnesentral/mccepy/README.md

 pip install -r requirements.txt
 ```

-## Examples
+## Example - Use MCCE stand alone

-### A. Use MCCE stand alone
+For other examples (e.g., how to use MCCE with the CARLA package), see examples/.

 This example uses the [US adult census dataset](https://archive.ics.uci.edu/ml/datasets/adult) in the Data/ repository.
 Although there are some predefined data and model classes (see examples/Example_notebook.ipynb), in this Readme, we define the data/model classes from scratch.

-1. Initialize the ```Data``` class with the path to the data file, column names, feature types, response name, a list of fixed features, and potential encoding and scaling methods.
+1. Load data using ```pandas``` and specify column names, feature types, response name, and a list of immutable features,.

 ```Python
 import pandas as pd

 feature_order = ['age', 'workclass', 'fnlwgt', 'education-num', 'marital-status', 'occupation',
                  'relationship', 'race', 'sex', 'hours-per-week']